LeanCSP

-This Lean 4 project formalizes Constraint Satisfaction Problems (CSPs), with proofs of equivalence, equisatisfiability, and symmetry-breaking.
-The L2S (LeanToSolver) framework enables using Lean as a constraint programming language with automatic export to MiniZinc and SMT-LIB.
+A Lean 4 project formalizing Constraint Satisfaction Problems, with proofs of equivalence, equisatisfiability, and symmetry breaking.
+The L2S (LeanToSolver) framework lets you use Lean as a constraint programming language and export models to MiniZinc and SMT-LIB.

 Requirements